Western Columbine Seeds (Aquilegia formosa)

 The flowers are not overwhelmingly active with visitors, but they do attract a surprisingly wide range of different types of pollinators ranging from hummingbirds to tiny Andrena mining bees and syrphid flies.
 It's particularly satisfying to watch large queen bumble bees in the spring dangling from the downward-facing blossoms while the entire flower stalk bobs wildly up and down under the bee's weight.

 For folks with mature fir trees in their yards, this is a great native understory plant that can add a little bit of color in an space that might otherwise have few non-green options.
 Do note, it can take some patience and dedication to grow columbine from seed.
-We recommend sowing in well-watered seed flats in a shaded location, and protected from slugs, until the seedlings are large enough to transplant.
+We recommend sowing in deep, well-watered containers (such as our DEEPOT kits) in a shaded location, and protected from slugs, until the seedlings are large enough to transplant.